Malberee/merlo-ui/README.md

-# HeroUI Native
+# Merlo UI

-I'm just trying to replicate the design and some functionality of [HeroUI](https://github.com/heroui-inc/heroui) for React Native.
+I'm just trying to replicate the design and some functionality of [MerloUI v2](https://github.com/heroui-inc/heroui) for React Native.

 Here is a list of some of the components that have already been implemented:

 - [x] Button
 - [x] Checkbox
 - [x] Chip